chessntonic/TourismAgencySystem/README.md

   - rooms for each hotel,

     ![img_1.png](static/room.png)
-  - and prices for each room with a different accommodation type.
+  - and prices for each room with different accommodation types.

     ![img_1.png](static/price.png)